thriveweb/deking-new/content/posts/2023-10-14-add-a-deck-to-make-your-above-ground-pool-look-amazing.md

 **Water Features**

-Consider the soothing sound of running water by incorporating small water features into your deck, such as a cascading fountain or a decorative pond.
-These elements can enhance the tranquillity of your pool area, even being included in the pool or running off into the pool.
+Consider the soothing sound of running water by incorporating water features into your deck, such as a cascading fountain or a decorative pond.
+These elements can enhance the tranquillity of your pool area, and can even be included in the pool or run off into the pool.

 **Poolside Bar**